joshmorel/joshmorel.ca_pelican_old/content/nextcloud-clients.rst

 Go to https://nextcloud.com/install/#install-clients

 click "Windows".
 This will download the executable.
-When the download is done double-click to begin the install and complete the install with all the default options selected.
-A succesful install should end with the launch of a "Nextcloud Connection Wizard":
+When the download is done complete the install with all the default options selected.
+A successful install should end with the launch of a "Nextcloud Connection Wizard":

 .. image:: {filename}/images/nextcloud_wizard_address.png
    :alt: image: Nextcloud connection wizard address